Rayleigh railway station: History

-The line from Wickford to Southend including Rayleigh station was opened on 1 October 1889 by the Great Eastern Railway.
+The line from Wickford to Southend, including Rayleigh station was opened on 1 October 1889, by the Great Eastern Railway.
 There was a goods yard to the west of the station, on the 'up' (London-bound) side, including a goods shed and cattle pens.
-There was a signal box on the 'down' (country-bound) platform, which was closed in 1938 with the introduction of colour light signalling.
-Electrification of the Shenfield to Southend Victoria line using 1.5 kV DC overhead electrification was completed on 31 December 1956.
-That was changed to 6.25 kV AC in November 1960 and to 25 kV AC in January 1979.
+There was a signal box on the 'down' platform, which was closed in 1938 with the introduction of colour light signalling.
+Overhead electrification of the Shenfield–Southend line at 1.5 kV DC was completed on 31 December 1956; that was changed to 6.25 kV AC in November 1960 and to 25 kV AC in January 1979.

-To the west of the station there was a private halt called Bridge 774, which was used from May 1922 to April 1925 during construction work on the Southend Arterial Road.
-To the east of the station there was a siding called Downhall, associated with a brickworks, which had been decommissioned by 1968.
+To the west of the station, there was a private halt called Bridge 774, which was used from May 1922 to April 1925 during construction work on the Southend Arterial Road.
+To the east, there was a siding called Downhall, associated with a brickworks which had been decommissioned by 1968.

-Location and services

-Rayleigh station is currently managed by Greater Anglia, which also operates all trains serving the station.
+Facilities

-It is a small station with a ticket office but no barriers.
-When the ticket office is closed, access to the platforms is available through a gate to the left of the building.
-Outside the station there is a taxi rank, car park, bus stops and a newsagent.
-The town centre is a short, uphill walk from the station.
+It is a small station with a ticket office, although access to the platforms is available when it is closed through a gate to the left of the building.
+Outside the station, there is a taxi rank, a car park, bus stops and a newsagent.